Surgery, sedation, and procedure planning

 Direct answer

-• Mention compounded prescriptions clearly.
-Compounded medications can be clinically useful when appropriate, but compounded finished products are not FDA-approved in the same way as approved brand-name drugs.
+• Say clearly when a medication is compounded.
+Compounded finished products are not FDA-approved in the same way as approved brand-name drugs.

-Non-GLP peptides, methylene blue, supplements, and topicals still matter
+PT-141, methylene blue, sermorelin, NAD+, glutathione, and topicals still matter

 Patient safety checklist

-Questions to ask before surgery or a procedure while on peptide therapy
+Questions to ask before a procedure while using peptide therapy

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Do GLP-1 symptoms such as nausea, vomiting, reflux, constipation, dehydration, delayed stomach emptying, dose escalation, or diabetes medicines change anesthesia or fasting guidance?
+Do nausea, vomiting, reflux, constipation, dehydration, low intake, diabetes medicines, dose escalation, or kidney risk change the anesthesia or fasting plan?

 FAQs